threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/module.md

   ```

 - **Balance by address**
-  It will list all the assets given a wallet address.
+  It will list all the balances given a wallet address.

-  cmd: `twinserver.stellar.balance_by_address`
+  cmd: `client.stellar.balance_by_address`

   payload: `{"address": "<wallet address>"}`